 Scary music that's also classical piano music is a great idea!
-Your students, like mine, will find this free printable piano music for Halloween lots of fun.
+Your students, like mine, will find this free printable piano music for dark nights lots of fun.

 This music was kindly shared with me by piano teacher and composer/arranger Tabitha Slemmer of the Netherlands.
 Here is what she says about it:

 "This is a scary little piece.
 The original title was Neckender Kobold, or The Merry/Happy Kobold, by Theodor Oesten (19th century).

 "I have doubled the note values, quarters instead of 8ths, otherwise it is unchanged.
 It has the flavour of Schubert's Erlkonig, and it can be played really exciting if it can be mastered at speed with all the dynamics."

 So Tabitha made it easier to read - a good idea for students whose playing ability is beyond their rhythm-reading ability (most piano students).

 There is lots of tension in this scary music!
 That allows your student to play with drama.
 Though the music sounds difficult, it is much easier to play than your student might think.